Viral phenomenon: Early history

-CompuServe
+CompuServ

 Beyond vocal sharing, the 20th century made huge strides in the World Wide Web and the ability to content share.
 In 1979, dial-up internet service provided by the company CompuServ was a key player in online communications and how information began spreading beyond the print.
 Those with access to a computer in the earliest of stages could not comprehend the full effect that public access to the internet could or would create.
 It is hard to remember the times of newspapers being delivered to households across the country in order to receive their news for the day, and it was when The Columbus Dispatch out of Columbus, Ohio broke barriers when it was first to publish in online format.
 The success that was predicted by CompuServe and the Associated Press led to some of the largest newspapers to become part of the movement to publish the news via online format.
 Content sharing in the journalism world brings new advances to viral aspects of how news is spread in a matter of seconds.

 Internet memes

 The creation of the Internet enabled users to select and share content with each other electronically, providing new, faster, and more decentralized controlled channels for spreading memes.
 Email forwards are essentially text memes, often including jokes, hoaxes, email scams, written versions of urban legends, political messages, and digital chain letters; if widely forwarded they might be called 'viral emails'.
 User-friendly consumer photo editing tools like Photoshop and image-editing websites have facilitated the creation of the genre of the image macro, where a popular image is overlaid with different humorous text phrases.
 These memes are typically created with Impact font.
 The growth of video-sharing websites like YouTube made viral videos possible.

 It is sometimes difficult to predict which images and videos will "go viral"; sometimes the creation of a new Internet celebrity is a sudden surprise.
-One of the first documented viral videos is "Numa Numa", a webcam video of then-19-year-old Gary Brolsma lip-syncing and dancing to the Romanian pop song "Dragostea Din Tei".
+One example of a viral video is "Numa Numa", a webcam video of then-19-year-old Gary Brolsma lip-syncing and dancing to the Romanian pop song "Dragostea Din Tei".

 The sharing of text, images, videos, or links to this content have been greatly facilitated by social media such as Facebook and Twitter.
 Other mimicry memes carried by Internet media include hashtags, language variations like intentional misspellings, and fads like planking.
 The popularity and widespread distribution of Internet memes have gotten the attention of advertisers, creating the field of viral marketing.
 A person, group, or company desiring much fast, cheap publicity might create a hashtag, image, or video designed to go viral; many such attempts are unsuccessful, but the few posts that "go viral" generate much publicity.